 Preliminary establishment of need and interest in organizing a WiNUP Chapter.

-Establishment of the need, interest, and potential for organizing a new chapter of the Women’s International Network of Utility Professionals can be done by any individual with interest, including but not limited to, individual WiNUP members, non-members, members-at-large, the international chairman of chapter development and the committee members, international officers, and members of the board of directors.
+Establishment of the need, interest, and potential for organizing a new chapter of the Women’s International Network of Utility Professionals can be done by any individual with interest, including but not limited to, individual WiNUP members, non-members, members-at-large, the international chair of chapter development and the committee members, international officers, and members of the board of directors.